faberfred/drl-navigation-project/README.md

 ### Introduction & goal of the project

-The objective of this project is to *implement* and *compare* different agents (with different value functions) that navigate and collect bananas in a large, square world.
-The Unity environment is provided by [**Udacity**](https://www.udacity.com/).
-This is an extension of a project of the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+The objective of this project is to *implement* and *compare* two different agents with different value functions, that navigate and collect bananas in a large, square *Unity* world.

 ![Trained Agent][image1]

+Agent one is learning from 37 different signals provided by the environment.
+Agent two is learning from the raw.
+The Unity environments are provided by [Udacity](https://www.udacity.com/).
+The environment for learning from *input signals* can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip).
+The environment for learning from *raw pixels* can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Linux.zip).
+This project is an extension of a project of the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state-space for agent one (learning from signals) has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.

+The state space for agent two (learning from raw pixels) has 3 x 84 x 84 x 4:
+- One input image is of size 84 x 84 pixels
+- Each input image has three color layers (RGB)
+- To get the motion information four images are stacked together

 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.